 There also will be a panel discussion featuring Lt.
 Col. Kathleen Yancosek, director of the Center for the Intrepid; Lt.
 Col. Owen Hill, PhD, chief of the Research & Surveillance Division with the Extremity Trauma and Amputation Center of Excellence; and Brandon, Sampson of the Limb Lab.

 Dr. Steven J. Stanhope, director and principal investigator of the BADER Consortium, will talk during the symposium about the way BADER serves as a bridge connecting clinical care and research for patients with limb trauma.

 Helping wounded warriors with limb loss and limb difference re-engage in their life and work activities is the vision of the BADER Consortium, which is centered at the University of Delaware and works with orthopedic researchers around the country.

 “BADER Consortium is playing a central role in supporting the critical efforts in orthopedic rehab research to help these men and women reach their new normal,” Stanhope said.

-Stanhope also will be part of an expert panel Friday, “The New Normal: Sustainment and Advancement of Care for Warfighters with Extremity Trauma.”
+Stanhope also will be part of an expert panel, “The New Normal: Sustainment and Advancement of Care for Warfighters with Extremity Trauma.”
 The panel, moderated by Dr. Fred Cecere, will discuss how best to operationalize the Defense Health Board recommendations and maintain readiness for future conflicts.